UOA-CS732-SE750-Students-2023/project-group-turquoise-tuataras/README.md

 ```
 npm run dev
 ```

-#### Google Maps Note
+**Notes**

+- Running the web application for the first time can take a while (2-3 minutes) due to issues with Spoonacular API.
+After the first time, there won't be any issues.

-Google Maps API does not work in China.
+- Google Maps API does not work in China.
 To remedy this issue, try to use a VPN before launching our application.

 # Testing